lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 “No worries.
 Then just share whatever you still remember.
 How did you actually use the offsets in your project?
 What was the scenario like?”

+#### Example 6
+This is a technical interview for a IT Level2 role.
+The candidate claims hands-on experience with Kafka, but struggles when asked about delivery guarantees.
+The interviewer probes deeper after receiving a vague or overconfident response.
+/
+Interview setting for senior engineer role.
+Candidate say he very familiar with Kafka, but when question come to exactly-once and data reliability, answer quite vague.
+Interviewer start to probe more.

+Interviewer:​
+So when we talk about Kafka guaranteeing exactly-once delivery—no message loss, no duplication—you’re saying you’ve never had to configure anything for that?
+You just rely on defaults?
+/
+Eh, regarding Kafka’s exactly-once delivery—make sure no data lost, no duplicate—you mean you all never need to configure anything one meh?
+Just use default like that?

+Candidate:​
+Yeah, I think Kafka handles it intelligently out of the box.
+We’ve never really needed extra config or custom code./Ya, I think Kafka smart enough already.
+We never do any special settings or coding.

+Interviewer:​
+Right… so what you’re suggesting is that Kafka, by default, supports all of this seamlessly.
+In practice, though, that’s not quite true.
+It’s more likely that someone else in your team had already handled the configuration and application logic before you joined, and you’ve simply inherited a stable setup.
+Would that be fair to say?
+/Hmm, so you’re saying Kafka by default already support everything intelligently lah.
+But actually, that’s not really true hor.
+Most likely, your ex-colleague already set up all the config and write the logic long ago, you join halfway, so never see the details.
+Is it like that ah?

+(Candidate denies this.)

+Interviewer:​
+Interesting.
+Because here’s the thing—duplicated messages can sometimes be handled downstream in application logic without touching Kafka APIs directly.
+But missing data?
+That’s gone for good.
+You’ve never actually faced data loss in production?
+No monitoring system, no reconciliation jobs to detect discrepancies between source and sink?
+/
+Then I very curious leh.
+Normally, duplicated messages still can handle at code level without touching Kafka API.
+But data missing?
+Once missing, confirm gone already.
+You never encounter data loss before meh?
+Got monitoring system or not?
+Do data recon or compare here and there to check got missing data or not?

+So, let me get this straight.
+Are you essentially saying that data integrity—both loss and duplication—is not a priority for you or your team?
+That you operate without ensuring data consistency?
+/
+Aiya, so basically you mean you all don't care about data missing or duplication in your projects, is it?
+Just let it be like that, no need to bother, right?

 ### business email
 attaching the document for xxx's benefit/reference/information